ywamsendai/ywamsendai-docs/docs/operations/guarantors.md

 ---
 id: guarantors
-title: Guaranteeing YWAM Teams
+title: Guaranteeing New YWAM Teams
 ---

-A YWAM team may ask existing YWAM ministries to be their guarantor when applying to join YWAM Japan's legal entity.
+A YWAM team may ask an existing YWAM Japan ministry (who is within the legal entity) to be their guarantor when applying to join YWAM Japan's legal entity.
 This could be:

 - a team sent out from this location
 - a team coming from outside Japan
 - a team already in Japan (but not within the legal entity)

-This page details the expectations on a ministry acting as a guarantor for a team.
+This page details the process and expectations of a ministry acting as a guarantor for a new team.

 ## Process